• Home

 • Security profile

-DMAIC refers to a data-driven improvement cycle used for improving, optimising and stabilising business processes and designs.
-The DMAIC improvement cycle is the core process used to drive Six Sigma projects.
-It should be noted that DMAIC is not exclusive to Six Sigma and can be used as the framework for other improvement applications.
+DMAIC is a data-driven improvement cycle used to improve, optimise and stabilise business processes and designs.
+It’s the core process behind many Six Sigma projects—but DMAIC is not exclusive to Six Sigma and can be used as a general framework for structured improvement.

-DMAIC is an abbreviation of the five improvement steps: Define, Measure, Analyze, Improve and Control.
-All of the DMAIC process step are required and always proceed in this order.
+DMAIC abbreviates the five improvement steps: Define, Measure, Analyse, Improve and Control.
+All steps are required and proceed in this order.

 Define

-Write down what you currently know.
-Seek to clarify facts, set objectives and form the project team.
-Define the following:
+Capture what you know now, clarify facts, set objectives and form the project team.
+Define:

 • The customer(s)

-• Critical to Quality (CTQs) — what are the critical process outputs?
+• Critical to Quality (CTQs) — key process outputs

-• The target process and other related business processes
+• The target process and related business processes

 • Project targets